strimzi/strimzi-kafka-oauth/HACKING.md

 }
 ```

-We'll add another array attribute called `insecure-registries` that will contain our $REGISTRY_IP and port.
+Add another array attribute called `insecure-registries` that will contain our $REGISTRY_IP and port.
 For example:
 ```
 {